tmp2tmp/eee/docs/runtime_errors.md

     if(0) {
         /* this block
            - will be optimized out when compiled optimized.
-           - ensures at compile-time  //not 100% in general actually; but 100% in the above cases in main()
+           - ensures at compile-time  //not 100% actually; but 100% in the above cases in main()
                                       //so may be useful practically in general,
                                       //   esp.
 Fx is a template paratmeter typename that mfunc calls for its argument types in (A*,Y*), (B*,X*)